PeterDrake/drakepedia/development_tools/intellij_idea.md

 There are several ways to do this:
 - With the program file open, click on the green "play" triangle next to the class (or next to the main method) and choose `Run`.
 - Right click on the file within the `src` directory and select `Run`.
 - Click on the green play triangle near the top center of the window.
-This runs the last program that was run; that's *usually* what you want, but it can sometimes give surprising results if you've started editing a different file.
+This runs the configuration selected in the pull-down menu to the left the green play triangle.
-- Hit `ctrl-R` (Mac) / `shift-F10` (Windows), with the same caveat.
+- Hit `ctrl-R` (Mac) / `shift-F10` (Windows), ditto.
 - Use the `Run` menu at the top of the screen.
 ### Installing [stdlib](../libraries/stdlib.md)
 1. Download the file stdlib.jar from [Sedgewick & Wayne's website](https://introcs.cs.princeton.edu/java/stdlib/).
 (The link is right under the table.)